Iron Storm Packages

 IBF

-What immediately threw me off while looking at the IBF format, is that Iron Storm appears to use the Resource Interchange File Format (RIFF) for not just audio data, which is typically where you’ll see this used, but for it’s textures and models as well.
-It’s certainly not something I’ve seen done before for game content, but there’s not really any reason why you wouldn’t do it I guess.
+What immediately threw me off while looking at the IBF format, is that Iron Storm appears to use the Resource Interchange File Format (RIFF) for not just audio data, which is typically where you’ll see this used, but for its textures and models as well.
+It’s certainly not something I’ve seen done before for game content, but there’s not really any reason why you wouldn’t do it, I guess.

-In the case of audio data, it’s worth noting the offset provided in the LST will actually skip over the additional RIFF information before the start of the actual WAV, which is very likely because the engine had no need of it itself and it’s only specific to whatever tools the developers were using to produce these packages.
+In the case of audio data, it’s worth noting the offset provided in the LST will actually skip over the additional RIFF information before the start of the actual WAV, which is very likely because the engine had no need of it itself, and it’s only specific to whatever tools the developers were using to produce these packages.

-Otherwise there’s nothing much else to say about the IBF format, if you use the offset and length from each index you’ll be able to find that data within the IBF which you can then copy into memory and do whatever with.
+Otherwise, there’s nothing much else to say about the IBF format, if you use the offset and length from each index, you’ll be able to find that data within the IBF which you can then copy into memory and do whatever with.

 If you’re thinking of producing modifications and other alterations to the game, I think it would be possible to do by repackaging the IBF and LST when altering their contents (if the size is different anyway), but otherwise the game is quite clearly not produced with community modifications in mind.
 You’re going to be incredibly constrained by what you can do here.

-That’s it for now, I’m planning on looking into both the model format and texture formats if I find the time.
+That’s it, for now, I’m planning on looking into both the model format and texture formats if I find the time.
 The texture format appears to be incredibly simple though and even provides descriptors within the RIFF block so that you know exactly what type of image data it is (DXT5 and TGA are two I’ve seen).